JustTeardrop/Suroi-Surviv-Sounds/README.md

 # HOW TO INSTALL
 1. Go to releases and download the zip file.
 Make sure you are downloading the **latest** version.
+2. Extract the zip file you downloaded.
-2. In your browser, open extensions
+3. In your browser, open extensions.
-3. Click "Load unpacked extension" then select the file.
+4. Click "Load unpacked extension" then select the folder.

+# Changelog
+### Update 1.0 [2024-12-10]
+- Released
+  - Replaced background
+  - Replaced many sounds
+  - Changed fonts